gonzalezvl/Hydra-Training-Workshop-June-2015/Day2/Day_2_PM_Practical.md

 - Navigate to the output directory with the output: `cd ecoli.33`
 - Assembly output is called `contigs.fa`
 - Count number of sequences; *Hint - use skills from Day 1 PM Practical*

+## For advanved users

+#####4.
+Assembly with Trinity (OPTIONAL - now has trimmomatic included) - module `bioinformatics/trinity/2.0.6`

+Trinity (http://trinityrnaseq.github.io/) assembles transcript sequences from Illumina RNA-Seq data.
+Trinity runs in an OPENMP parallelized environment and required a large amount of memory.
+Remember to use flags for an parallel environment. *Hint: use mthreads and himem flags*

+A. Generate a qsub file to assemble your data with Trinity.

+- Qsub generator commands:

+		Trinity --seqType fq --single sequences.fa --CPU $NSLOTS --max_memory 20G --full_cleanup --output Trinity_sequences
+B. Run Trinity on Hydra-3

+C.	Count the number of sequences in your output assembly - `Trinity.fasta`